adityakum3/secretary-recruitment-2022/graphics/README.md

 ![Image 4](./media/gra4.png)

-You are to code up this algorithm in your favourite programming language ( if you thought of C then I am very concerned :) ).
+You are to code up this algorithm in your favourite programming language ( even if you do not have a favourite yet, C should work just fine :) ).

 Find attached a `data.csv` file containing a set of points in cartesian coordinates.
 Use them to plot first a polygon by simply connecting the points in the given order.
 Then iteratively apply the Chaikin’s algorithm to generate successively smoother curves.